phpvms/docs/docs/config/notifications.md

 ![](img/discord/integrations.png)

-Then click "Add Webhook", and fill in the information.
+Then click "Add Webhook", and fill in the information

+![](img/discord/create-webhook.png)

 Copy the webhook, URL, you'll need this for the admin panel

-![](img/discord/create-webhook.png)

 #### 2. Add the webhook(s) into settings